iotifiedBigYus/mustapekka/diary.md

 ## Sam, 25.3.2024, version 0.4.2

-After tries I've gotten rid of the gliding jitter.
+After many tries I've gotten rid of the gliding jitter.
 The problem was that the sprite gets sub-pixel shifted when drawn due to it being only seven pixels wide, but the camera did not shift the target.
 I hope I don't have to touch the camera axis code anymore.

+## Sam, 25.3.2024, version 0.4.2

+Made Benji's map 32 blocks high and added a secret room under the first building.

+Began working on a slower responding umbrella.